 Rule # 4

-Market your club to the very young and offer both a full season membership as well as two or three lower cost ten week camp style memberships.
+Market your club to younger athletes and offer multiple entry points, including a full-season membership as well as two or three lower-cost, 10-week camp-style membership options.

 Do not think that, because you are a small club, that you cannot negotiate an apparel deal with one of the large national brand apparel companies.
 With just eight teams you might be eligible for $500.00 of free goods and 10% more on your apparel purchases above the standard player package.
 This could help allay the cost of outfitting your coaches.